top of page

 From Traditional IT to Cybersecurity

 If you're an IT professional looking to advance your career, consider honing your cybersecurity abilities.
 The best part of cybersecurity is its broad scope.
-It covers various specialities, including managerial and analytical positions, development, and network operations.
+It covers various specialties, including managerial and analytical positions, development, and network operations.
 There is a space for hardware and software design professionals, profound mathematics talent, and even people with excellent helpdesk and customer service abilities.

 This means you may already be qualified to work in some part of cybersecurity, even if you are not currently on the front lines.
 Here are some steps you may take to improve your cybersecurity abilities and make yourself more appealing to potential employers: